-Every month, the Gorilla support team put together several hours of live webinar broadcast, help out over a hundred different researchers, and run a range of workshops with our keenest users to tweak and refine the range of new tools we have on the horizon.
-It’s a busy time, but we’ve managed to find a few minutes with them to get the inside scoop on what it’s like to keep the Gorilla engine running!
+In addition to helping out over a hundred different researchers per month, the Gorilla support team puts together several hours of live webinar broadcasts, and runs a range of workshops with our keenest users to tweak and refine the range of new tools we have on the horizon.

-The support team are a well-oiled machine: Megan runs the support desk, answering queries from our users, Catriona and Johanna manage all of our documentation, and Klaudia runs our Early Access scheme for upcoming tools.
-Our customer success improvements are run by Jade, Hannah organises our onboarding events, and Will runs our development operations.
+It’s a lot — and that’s why the support team has evolved into a well-oiled machine: Megan runs the support desk, answering queries from our users, Catriona manages all of our documentation, and Klaudia runs our Early Access scheme for upcoming tools.
+Our customer success improvements are run by Jade, Johanna organizes our onboarding events, and Will runs our development operations.

 How did you join Gorilla?